j0nem/addressbook-bundle/README.md

 Run the contao install tool and update the database.

 # Setup
-1. Add two member groups with the group type "verified" and "unverified"

-2. (optionally) Modify your user registration module, so that new members are automatically member of the group "unverified"
+Follow the steps in the backend module "setup wizard".

 # Notice
 The repository is designed to work for [a specific project](https://familienadressbuch.de).

-There is no "stable" version yet.
+There is no stable version yet.